nathanpbarlow1/reading-notes/class-02.md

 `<cite>` When you were referencing a piece of work such as a book, film or research paper, this element can be used to indicate where the citation is from.

-'<dfn>` The first time you explain some new terminology, like an academic concept or some jargon in a document, it is known as the defining instance of it.
+`<dfn>` The first time you explain some new terminology, like an academic concept or some jargon in a document, it is known as the defining instance of it.
 This element is used to indicate the defining instance of a new term.
 Some browsers show the contents of this element in italics.
 Safari and chrome do not change its appearance.

-'<address>` This element has quite a specific use: to contain contact details for the author of the page. (pp. 55)
+`<address>` This element has quite a specific use: to contain contact details for the author of the page. (pp. 55)

-`<ins>` and `<del>` This element can be used to show content that has been inserted into a document, while the '<del>` element Can show text that has been deleted from it.
+`<ins>` and `<del>` This element can be used to show content that has been inserted into a document, while the `<del>` element Can show text that has been deleted from it.

 `<s>` Indicate something that is no longer accurate or relevant, but that should not be deleted.

 ### Chapter 10: "Introducing CSS" (pp 226-245)

+**STATEMENTS** The script is a series of instructions that a computer can follow one by one.
+Each individual instruction or step is known as a **statement** (pp. 56)

+**COMMENTS** Are used to explain what your code is.
+They help make your code easier to read and understand.
+This can help you and others who read your code. (pp. 57)

 ## CSS